cheng-zhao/powspec/README.md

 It is designed in the hope of being (both time and space) efficient, portable, and user-friendly.
 To this end, various operations are provided for pre-processing the data on-the-fly and in parallel, with a least number of external dependencies.
 Moreover, little programming knowledge is required for the usage of the code, and the user is only ask for a form-like configuration file.

 This program is compliant with the ISO C99 and IEEE POSIX.1-2008 standards.
 Parallelisation can be enabled with [OpenMP](https://www.openmp.org).
 Thus it is compatible with most of the modern C compilers and operating systems.
 It is written by Cheng Zhao (&#36213;&#25104;).
 And as a whole, it is released under the [GPLv3 license](LICENSE.txt), due to its reliance on the [FFTW library](http://www.fftw.org), though many of the source files are distributed under the [MIT license](LICENSE_MIT.txt), as indicated in their header lines.

+If you use this tool in research that results in publications, please cite the following paper:

+> Zhao et al., in preparation.

 <sub>[\[TOC\]](#table-of-contents)</sub>